che1nov/che1nov/README.md

-- 👀 I’m interested in Go development and open-source projects.
+- 👀 I’m interested in Go development.
 - 🌱 I’m currently learning advanced Go programming techniques and system design.
 - 💞️ I’m looking to collaborate on Go projects, especially those involving backend development and microservices.
 - 📫 How to reach me: You can reach me via GitHub or email.